fpdavis/Nibbler-Twisted-Tale/README.md

 * Added pause sound
 * Sorted and enhanced Todo list
 * Added Attributions
+* PAth finding algorythm should take into account when tails are not deadly (for when a path can't be calculated multiple times)
 * Added multi-player support, currently hard coded for two players
 * Added space bar and "P" key for pause
 * Tightened up bite sound